Discover a More Vibrant, Colorful World

 You might not think of it, but seeing colors is an important part of how we interpret the world around us.
 If you have color blindness, you might have difficulty distinguishing the difference between certain types of foods, traffic lights, clothes, and more.

 We can help you by determining which type of color blindness you may have and offering a range of different lens choices to help you make the most of your vision.
-Contact us today and get the help you deserve.
+Book an appointment with us today and get the help you deserve.

 What Is Color Blindness?

-Color blindness is the inability to distinguish between two or more different types of colors.
+Color blindness is the inability to distinguish between 2 or more different types of colors.

 By combining the information between rods and cones, your brain receives the information you perceive as sight.
 However, if your cone and rod cells don’t function correctly, it can make it difficult for your brain to distinguish colors, leading to color blindness.